2025 Karur crowd crush: Background

-Vijay, a prominent Tamil film actor, launched the regional political party Tamilaga Vettri Kazhagam (TVK) on 2 February 2024.
+C. Joseph Vijay, a prominent Tamil film actor, launched the regional political party Tamilaga Vettri Kazhagam (TVK) on 2 February 2024.
 Following the second party conference in Madurai on 21 August 2025, he established a tour schedule of visiting two districts each weekend.

 Vijay began his campaign for the 2026 Tamil Nadu Legislative Assembly election on 13 September 2025 with a rally in Trichy.
-Despite TVK general secretary Anand asking cadres and attendees to follow the safety guidelines issued by the Madras High Court, in Trichy cadres were reported pushing away barriers to get close to Vijay, his campaign vehicle was followed by both party members and supporters, attendees climbed onto vertical structures to see him, crowd surges slowed down his arrival at the venue by over four hours, and several people who had waited since the early morning required medical attention.
+Despite TVK general secretary N. Anand asking cadres and attendees to follow the safety guidelines issued by the Madras High Court, in Trichy, cadres were reported pushing away barriers to get close to Vijay, his campaign vehicle was followed by both party members and supporters, attendees climbed onto vertical structures to see him, crowd surges slowed down his arrival at the venue by over four hours, and several people who had waited since the early morning required medical attention.
 City traffic was disrupted and the behaviour of attendees who pushed towards Vijay's campaign vehicle raised concerns about the risk of crowd crush.
 "Dozens" of injuries were later said by official sources to have occurred at this and subsequent rallies in Ariyalur and Tiruvarur, with one death in Villupuram and two in Madurai.

 Starting the second leg of his tour on 20 September, Vijay criticised the Dravida Munnetra Kazhagam-led state government of M. K. Stalin for "excessive restrictions" on meeting his supporters and warned that he would "seek permission directly from the people".
 He alleged that the government was responsible for cutting his microphone wire in Trichy and cutting power during his event in Ariyalur, and accused it of "granting [venues] where crises are already brewing".

 On 27 September 2025, Vijay was to campaign in Velusamypuram, a village on the Karur-Erode highway in Karur district in Tamil Nadu.
-The meeting in Karur was originally scheduled for 13 December 2025 as part of Vijay’s statewide tour plan.
+The meeting in Karur was originally scheduled for 13 December 2025 as part of Vijay's statewide tour plan.
 However, the schedule was revised, and the Karur meeting was rescheduled to 27 September 2025.
 The change was announced on 24 September 2025, a few days before the meeting.
 Notably, the DMK had held its Mupperum Vizha (Grand Festival of Three Achievements) event in Karur on 17 September 2025.